kaylebtech/intern-preinterview-app/README.md

 Testing

-Use any user created inside your MockAPI /users endpoint to log in.
+1. Signup

-Signup will automatically create a new user in MockAPI.
+Creates a Firebase user

+Automatically creates a corresponding user on MockAPI

+Redirects to dashboard

+2. Login

+Authenticates via Firebase

+Fetches the matching MockAPI user using the Firebase uid

-Send Money:
+3. Send Money

-	•	Deducts amount from balance
+Deducts balance

-	•	Creates a new transaction on MockAPI
+Adds a new transaction to MockAPI

-	•	Updates UI instantly
+Updates dashboard instantly

 ⸻